-Table 5.4 indicates that the model achieves a high level of correlation to the observed traffic volumes with GEH < 5 achieved for 90% of cases in both the AM and PM peaks.
-It is noted that a single turn within the AM model recorded a GEH of over 10.
-With no SCATS count data recorded for this turn (West Botany Street / Flora Street intersection, north approach left turn lane), the turn has been matched against 2016 survey data.
+Table 5.4 indicates that the model achieves a high level of correlation to the observed traffic volumes with GEH < 5 achieved for 93% of cases in the AM peak and 94% of cases in the PM peak.
 Given the high level of accuracy achieved across the intersection and network, the modelled volume recorded is deemed appropriate for assessment.